cshenry/EnvironmentManager/README.md

 - Clean project repositories (only a symlink, not the full venv)
 - Compatible with VSCode, PyCharm, and other tools that expect `.venv`
 - Simple, consistent activation with `source activate.sh`
-- Easy discovery of all environments with `venvman.py list`
+- Easy discovery of all environments with `venvman list`

 ## Requirements